Pinched nerve diagnostic process

 - Have you recently experienced any trauma to the neck or back?

 In most cases, a definitive pinched nerve diagnosis cannot be made without the assistance of medical imaging.
-Your physician may order a CT scan or MRI test in order to better determine the cause of your pinched nerve.
-The CT scan or MRI test will allow your physician to analyze the anatomy of your spine and locate and disc or vertebra that is out of alignment and impacting a nerve root, which is often the cause of chronic pain in the neck or back.
+Your doctor may order an MRI or CT scan to better determine the cause of your pinched nerve.
+This will allow him or her to analyze the anatomy of your spine and locate the disc or vertebra that is out of alignment and impacting a nerve root, which is often the cause of chronic pain in the neck or back.
 Once your doctor determines the cause of your pain and diagnoses your pinched nerve, you can collaborate to form a treatment plan to help reduce your pain and discomfort.

-Our minimally invasive surgery begins with the surgeon making a small, about 1-inch incision in the neck or back to access the spine.
+Our minimally invasive surgery begins with a surgeon making a small incision in the neck or back to access the spine.
 Unlike traditional open neck or back surgery that cuts through the muscles surrounding the spine, our minimally invasive surgery leaves the surrounding muscle and soft tissue undisturbed during the procedure.
 Once the spine is accessed, a portion of the diseased disc or vertebra is removed to free the pinched nerve.
 This is called a minimally invasive decompression surgery.

-If the disc or vertebra is severely diseased, the surgeon might have to remove the entire component to free the pinched nerve.
-In this case, an implant would be inserted into the now-empty space to stabilize the spine.
-This is called a minimally invasive stabilization surgery.
-The type of surgery you undergo would be determined before the procedure during your physical evaluation and MRI testing with our medical staff.
+If the disc or vertebra is severely diseased, one of our board-certified+ surgeons might have to remove the entire component to free the pinched nerve.
+In this case, an implant would be inserted into the now-empty space to stabilize the spine, which is known as a minimally invasive stabilization surgery.
+The type of surgery you undergo would be determined during your physical evaluation and MRI review with our medical staff.
 Contact us for more information about our pinched nerve procedures.

-For more information about our minimally invasive procedures to help treat a pinched nerve, please reach out to our dedicated team today.
+For more information about our minimally invasive surgery to help treat a pinched nerve, please reach out to our dedicated team today.
 Through a free MRI review* we can determine if you are a potential candidate for the outpatient procedures offered at our state-of-the-art facilities.
 We are here to help you learn about your treatment options so you can make an informed decision about your spine care needs.